kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding (CBE) is a general purpose, machine-readable, compact binary representation of semi-structured hierarchical data.

 Data communications have become needlessly bloated, wasting bandwidth and power serializing, deserializing, and transmitting data in text formats.
-The open, text based encodings like SGML, HTML, XML, and JSON, got us past the obscure, proprietary formats of the 90s.
+The open, text based encodings like SGML, HTML, XML, and JSON got us past the obscure, proprietary formats of the 90s.
 But now their size, codec complexity, and limited type support are becoming liabilities.
-The available binary formats also suffer from lack of types, unnecessary complexity, and can't be read or edited by humans (a major benefit of text formats).
+The available binary formats also suffer from lack of types or are unnecessarily complex, and can't be read or edited by humans (a major benefit of text formats).

-The age of plentiful bandwidth and processing power is almost over.
+The age of plentiful bandwidth and processing power is coming to an end.
 Energy efficiency in software and data transmission is fast becoming a serious cost, battery, heat dissipation, and environmental issue.
 We must meet these challenges with data formats that are versatile, compact, and computationally simple to process when on the critical path, while also retaining human readability and editability.

 Concise Encoding is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power and bandwidth friendly way:

  * Completely redesigned from the ground up to balance human readability, encoded size, and codec complexity.
  * Split into two formats: [binary-based CBE](https://github.com/kstenerud/concise-binary-encoding) and [text-based CTE](https://github.com/kstenerud/concise-text-encoding).
  * 1:1 type compatibility between formats, allowing transparent conversion between CBE and CTE.
 You can use the more efficient binary format for data interchange and storage, and convert to/from text only when a human needs to be involved.
- * Little endian is ubiquitous nowadays, and so fixed-length multi-byte data fields in CBE are stored in little endian byte order to avoid extra processing in the most popular hardware.
+ * Fixed-length multi-byte data fields are encoded in little endian byte order to avoid extra processing in the most popular hardware.
  * CBE and CTE are fully specified, eliminating ambiguities and covering edge cases.
  * Documents and specifications are versioned to support future expansion.
  * Support for metadata and comments.
+ * Support for references to other parts of the document or to other documents.
  * Support for the most commonly used data types:
    - Nil
    - Boolean